FRRouting/frr/doc/user/bgp.rst

    After changing this parameter, you have to reset the peers in order to advertise N-bit in Graceful Restart capability.

+   Without Graceful-Restart Notification capability (N-bit not set), GR is not activated when receiving CEASE/HOLDTIME expire notifications.

+   When sending ``CEASE/Administrative Reset`` (``clear bgp``), the session is closed and routes are not retained.
+When N-bit is set and ``bgp hard-administrative-reset`` is turned off Graceful-Restart is activated and routes are retained.

    Enabled by default.

 .. _bgp-per-peer-graceful-restart: